ROWAN UNIVERSITY POLICY

 - General P-Card Controls

 A combination of intended use, employee responsibilities/regular job duties, MCC blocking schemes, card limits and transaction limits are all taken into consideration when determining the proper card model assigned to each P-Card.
-Card models are Standard, Standard Travel, Executive and IT, with modified versions of each available as needed.
+Card models are Standard, Entertainment, Athletics, Executive and IRT, with modified versions of each available as needed.
 The models are defined primarily by blocking scheme and spend limit.

 - MCC Blocking schemes have been developed to govern the use of the P-Cards and determine the card model that is assigned.

-- The Standard Card Model allows for specific commodity codes, but does not include travel or entertainment purchases.
+- The Standard Card Model allows for specific standard commodity codes.

-- The Standard Travel Card Model allows for specific commodity codes and includes travel purchases.
+- The Entertainment Card Model allows for specific standard and entertainment-related commodity codes.

-- The Executive Card Model allows for an expanded list of allowable codes that includes Travel and Entertainment purchases.
+- The Executive Card Model allows for an expanded list of allowable codes that includes entertainment-related purchases.

-- The IT Card Model allows for technology-related purchases only.
+- The IRT Card Model allows for technology-related purchases only.
 This card is held by Information Resource and Technology (IRT) personnel.

 - Spend Limits